 Step 1 - Residence permit

-As an employee or student from outside the Nordic countries, the EU/EEA and Switzerland your application for a residence permit is handled by the Danish Agency for Labour Retention and International Recruitment (SIRI).
+As an employee or student from outside the Nordic countries, the EU/EEA and Switzerland your application for a residence permit is handled by the Danish Agency for International Recruitment and Integration (SIRI) (if the application concerns family reunification it is handled by the Danish Immigration Service).

 There are several different options for a residence and work permit in Denmark.
 Your education, qualifications and the type of job you have been offered are important to how you should apply.